Nashville International Airport: Origins

-The airport had been enlarged by the military during World War II, but in 1958 the City Aviation Department started planning to expand and modernize the airport.
-In 1961, a new 145000 sqft terminal opened off of Briley Parkway, west of runway 2L.
-1961 also saw the first scheduled jets at Berry Field, American Airlines 720/720Bs.
-For the first time more than half a million people passed through the airport when the six airlines that served Nashville carried 532,790 passengers.
-These renovations also included expansion of an existing runway, with 2L/20R being extended by 600 ft, and the construction of a new crosswind runway, 13/31.
-In 1962 Nashville became the first municipal airport in the United States with a public reading room when the Nashville Public Library opened a branch inside the terminal.
+The airport had been enlarged by the military during World War II, but in 1958 the city aviation department started planning to expand and modernize the airport.
+In 1961, a new 145000 sqft terminal opened by Briley Parkway, west of Runway 2L.
+In that year, the first jets at Berry Field, American Airlines 720/720Bs, began scheduled service, and the six airlines that served Nashville carried 532,790 passengers.
+These renovations also included expansion of an existing runway, with 2L/20R extended by 600 ft, and the construction of a new crosswind runway, 13/31.
+In 1962, Nashville became the first municipal airport in the United States with a public reading room when the Nashville Public Library opened a branch inside the terminal.

-Hub years
+By the 1970s, the airport was again in need of expansion and modernization.
+In 1973, the newly created Metropolitan Nashville Airport Authority (MNAA) finalized a plan for the long-term growth of the airport; the plan included a new terminal and a new parallel runway across Donelson Pike to increase capacity by reducing time between takeoffs and landings.

-By the 1970s the airport was again in need of expansion and modernization.
-In 1973 the newly created Metropolitan Nashville Airport Authority (MNAA) finalized a plan for the long-term growth of the airport; the plan included a new terminal and a new parallel runway across Donelson Pike to increase capacity by reducing time between takeoffs and landings.
+In the early 1980s, the MNAA commissioned Robert Lamb Hart, in association with the firm of Gresham, Smith and Partners, to design a modern terminal; construction began on the opposite side of the existing two crossing runways in 1984 and was completed in 1987.
+The new terminal had three main concourses and a smaller commuter concourse radiating from a distinctive three-story atrium.
+An international wing was built in Concourse A, and the airport was renamed Nashville International Airport/Berry Field.
+Although the Berry Field name is rarely used, the airport's IATA code of BNA is short for Berry Field Nashville, and the military facilities at the airport are still commonly known by this name.
+In 1989, a new parallel runway (2R/20L) was opened for use.

-In the early 1980s the MNAA commissioned Robert Lamb Hart, in association with the firm of Gresham, Smith and Partners, to design a modern terminal; construction began in 1984 and was completed in 1987.
-It had three main concourses and a smaller commuter concourse radiating from a distinctive three-story atrium.
-An international wing was built in Concourse A; the airport was renamed Nashville International Airport/Berry Field.
-It is now rare to see the "Berry Field" portion used, but the airport's IATA code (BNA) is short for Berry Field Nashville, and the military facilities at the airport are still commonly known by this name.
-In 1989 a new parallel runway (2R/20L) was opened for use.
+Hub years and aftermath

 American Airlines announced in 1985 that it would establish a hub at Nashville, and it officially opened in 1986.
 The hub was intended to compete with Delta Air Lines, Eastern Air Lines and Piedmont Airlines for north–south traffic in the eastern United States.
 Besides providing nonstop flights to many cities in the U.S. and Canada, American also operated a transatlantic flight from Nashville to London.
 The American hub was touted as a selling point in bringing companies such as Nissan and Saturn Corporation to the Nashville area.
-Nonetheless, the hub operated at a loss even during its heyday in the early 1990s, like the similarly sized hub American had at Raleigh/Durham.
+Nonetheless, the hub operated at a loss even during its heyday in the early 1990s, as did its similarly sized hub at Raleigh/Durham.

-American's service peaked in 1993 with 265 daily departures to 79 cities, after which flights were gradually scaled back until the hub closed in December 1995.
+American's service peaked in 1993 with 265 daily departures to 79 cities, after which flights were gradually scaled back until the hub closed in 1995.
 American cited the aftermath of the early 1990s recession and the lack of local passengers as reasons for the closure.
+In the aftermath of the hub closure, Southwest Airlines gradually filled the void by subleasing American's gates and seizing a majority of the Nashville market.